Nikola Kalinić (footballer): Atlético Madrid

 On 9 August 2018, Atlético Madrid signed Kalinić on a three-year contract.
 Six days later, he was an unused substitute as they defeated rivals Real Madrid to win the 2018 UEFA Super Cup in Tallinn.

 He made his La Liga debut in a 0–2 loss against Celta Vigo on 1 September, coming on as a substitute in the 56th minute.
 On 8 December 2018, he started the game against Alaves in place of the injured Diego Costa and scored his team's first goal in an eventual 3-0 home win, by tapping in (in fact from the lower part of his stomach) a curling cross from Santiago Arias, which was also his first league goal of the campaign.

 He scored his first goal for the club with a powerful header in the second half to help his team in a 5-0 aggregate win in the second leg of the Round of 32 tie in the season's Copa del Rey clash against fourth tier Sant Andreu.

 Loan to Roma

 On 2 September 2019, Kalinić joined A.S.
 Roma on a season-long loan deal which included an optional purchase clause.
 Roma chose not to activate the clause and Kalinić returned to Atlético at the end of the season.

 Hellas Verona

 On 5 October 2020, Kalinić joined Hellas Verona until 2022.

 Return to Hajduk

 On 6 February 2022, Kalinić returned to Hajduk Split.
+Kalinić left the club when his contract expired in June 2023 but returned on 3 January 2024 on a short-term deal until the end of the season, accepting a symbolic monthly wage of €1.

+On 27 May 2024, Kalinić ended his playing career and accepted a role of being the club's sports director.
+His official presentation and press conference was held the same day at the Poljud Stadium.
+Following an unsatisfying summer transfer window, Kalinić was relieved of his duties on 10 September 2024.